Mask resistance softens in Kansas as coronavirus cases soar

 GREAT BEND, Kan.
 (AP) — Resistance to masks appears to be weakening in Kansas as the coronavirus surges, straining the capacity of the state's hospitals.

-The governor told reporters Tuesday that adoption of mask orders by counties had so far been "pre...
+The governor, speaking to reporters Tuesday, said adoption of mask orders by counties h...